aosabook/500lines/pedometer/chapter.md

 ## Solutions in the Real World

-We saw how quickly our seemingly simple problem turned a little more complex when we threw in the challenges of the real world and real people.
-However, we're getting a lot closer to counting steps.
+We saw how quickly our seemingly simple problem turned more complex when we threw in the challenges of the real world and real people.
+However, we're getting a lot closer to counting steps, and we can see how $a(t)$ is starting to resemble our ideal sine wave.

-Using the two mathematical tools from above, a low-pass filter and the dot product, we were able to bring our real world, complex signal a lot closer to our ideal one.
-We're even able to see pick out where the steps bounces are.
-We can see how $a(t)$ is starting to resemble our ideal sine wave.
 But, only "kinda, sorta" starting to.

-We need to make our messy $a(t)$ time series smoother, so that it looks more like our ideal sine wave, allowing us to count steps.
+We still need to make our messy $a(t)$ time series smoother.
 There are four main issues with $a(t)$ in its current state.
-Let's look at each one.
+Let's examine each one.

 ### 1. Jumpy Peaks

-$a(t)$ is very "jumpy".
-An imperfect real world means that as the phone accelerates with each step, it can also jiggle up and down due to where and how it's being held.
-These real-life issues cause the jumpiness in our time series, which we call **noise**.
-Noise is a high-frequency component in our time series that causes some very skinny peaks along with each peak due to a step.
-These can be miscounted as additional steps.
+$a(t)$ is very "jumpy", because a phone can jiggle with each step.
+This adds a high-frequency component to our time series, seen as several skinny peaks per step, that we can eliminate using a low-pass Chebyshev filter.

 ![](chapter-figures/acceleration-dotproduct-jumpy.png)\

-The real world is noisy and messy, and won't give us perfect peaks, but we can do a lot to smooth out the noise and get close to perfection.
-A low-pass filter can be used once again to eliminate the "jumpy", high frequency portions.
-This time, we'll pick our $\alpha$ and $\beta$ coefficients such that we attenuate all signals above 5 Hz.
-By studying numerous data sets, we've determine that an acceleration due to a step is at a maximum frequency of 5 Hz, and anything above that is noise.

-Passing our messy time series through another low-pass filter, we get a cleaner $a(t)$ below.
+By studying numerous data sets, we've determined that a step acceleration is at maximum 5 Hz.
+We'll pick $\alpha$ and $\beta$ to attenuate all signals above 5 Hz, resulting in a cleaner $a(t)$ below.

 ![](chapter-figures/acceleration-dotproduct-lowpass.png)\